 Rome wasn’t built in a day, and one day is nowhere near enough to see everything this city has to offer.
-Even a year isn’t enough, to be totally honest.
+Even a decade isn’t enough, to be totally honest.
 That said, there may be circumstances – a cruise, a multi-city tour of Italy, a layover – in which you really only have one day to spare in the city.
 Here we show you what to not to miss.

 - Spanish Steps